Masters of Camouflage: Mechanisms of Dynamic Skin Colouration in Cephalopods

 An interesting particularity about cephalopod textured camouflage is that once the dermal papillae is expressed, they can remain upright for long periods of time (Allen et al., 2013).
 This implies that these organisms may have built in energy preserving systems in order to keep these muscles in contraction.
 Although the exact method has not been formally discovered, many hypothesise that squids, octopuses and cuttlefish have their own version of “catch” muscles like many other mollusks (Allen et al., 2013).

 The term catch-like is often used when discussing bivalve systems such as oysters and mussels.
 In these systems, the catch mechanisms are used to keep their rigid shells closed without wasting energy (Gonzalez-Bellido et al., 2018).
 This “catch” state is defined by the ability to maintain a contractile force with very little energy expenditure (Butler & Siegman, 2010).
-Researchers decided to investigate this possibility as they discovered that papillae expression could be maintained even without continuous input from the central nervous system (Gonzalez-Bellido et al., 2018).
+Researchers decided to investigate this possibility as they discovered that papillae expression could be maintained even without continuous input from the central (Gonzalez-Bellido et al., 2018).
 This means that the circular and horizontal dermal erector muscles remained in tension even without any neural input.
 Additionally, the existence of this biomechanism would greatly benefit these species as the extension and retraction of dermal papillae is constantly occurring (Gonzalez-Bellido et al., 2018).
 Energy expenditure in these organisms is already quite high and being able to express three-dimensional camouflage for long periods of time necessitates some form of an energy moderating system.

 Chromatophores